openactive/realtime-paged-data-exchange/README.md

 - Is the Next URL present on the last page?
 - Are HTML or Markdown encoded data fields included in plain as well as raw form as separate fields?
 - Do embedded related entities have IDs?
-- If an embedded related entity is updated, the main item's timestamp reflects this
+- If an embedded related entity is updated, the main item's timestamp reflects this?
-- All URLs are absolute
+- Are all URLs are absolute?
-- For image URLs, empty string are returned instead of placeholder images when there is no image available
+- For image URLs, is an empty string is returned instead of a placeholder image when there is no image available?